 At the Last Frontier an invitation to a backyard BBQ is an invitation to a potluck or vice versa.
 In other words, the guest is supposed to bring a family size dish or drinks for a group of five for an evening.
 If the dish is non-vegan, a friend killed what you eat.
 There is no dress code as Mother nature dictates what you can wear.
 Whren the potluck is in the evening, the look is more or less the same pre-, in and after the mosquitoe season.

 - Backyard BBQs Are a Potluck in Alaska

-- What’s on the table at an Alaska potluck
+- What’s on the Table and Grill at an Alaska Potluck

 Disclosure: There are affiliate links in this post.

 Backyard BBQs Are a Potluck in Alaska

 In Alaska, invitations to backyard BBQs are invitations to a potluck party.
 The backyard BBQ season starts in mid March and ends with the first real cold snap (temperatures below -20F or -28.9oC).
 No matter what the weather is like, the party will launch.
 At temperatures above the freezing point or when it rains , the party will be outside under a heater or tent roof.
 On the contrary, at temperatures below the freezing point, it’s just the host or home owner who stands in Sorels, a Carhartt wool lumper jacket and Alaska jeans at the grill.
 The jeans is a 16 oz weight fabric, typically with a plaid flanel lining.
 The grill master goes outside just to turn the fish, meat, sausages, vegetables, potatoes or whatever is on the grill around once in a while, while the other guests and family members stay inside the house.
 Thus, under these conditions, forget about the best way to dress for a BBQ with friends.
 It’s neither a dinner party, nor a backayard BBQ, it’s a potluck.

 What’s on the Table at an Alaska Potluck